storj/docs/app/(docs)/object-mount/linux/advanced/config-options/page.md

   If you specify a cloudroot which conflicts with an existing directory, then it must not contain directories or files named `s3`, `az` or `gs`.
 {% /callout %}

 {% callout type="note" %}
   **`cd to cloud`**

-  In order for the "cd to cloud" functionality to see this option, you will need to spawn a new shell after `CUNO_OPTIONS`.
+  In order for the “cd to cloud” functionality to see this option, you will need to spawn a new shell after `CUNO_OPTIONS`.
 {% /callout %}

 **FlexMount Usage:**